pine64/website/content/documentation/PineNote/Getting_started.md

 ### Fixing the issue

-Fortunately the PineNote ships with a complete set of bootloader files and fixing the issue is a matter of a few shell commands:

-### flashing a working u-boot to get MASKROM with magnet working on PineNote
+Fortunately the PineNote ships with a complete set of bootloader files and fixing the issue is a matter of a few shell commands:, which are flashing a working U-Boot to get MASKROM with magnet working on PineNote:

 1. Login via UART-adapter or ssh, or use the Gnome-Terminal (found in the quick slots of the dashboard - switch to BW+Dithering mode for faster screen responses):